KatePanton/payaut-coding-assignment/README.md

    setting the final discountGiven and AmountPayable.
    **interfaces**: these are used to convert the results of the repository database call into a dto that can be used in the service layer.
-   **createUpdateDtos**: DTOs specifically for creating new objects or updating exsisting object is database tables.
+   **createUpdateDtos**: DTOs specifically for creating new objects or updating existing object is database tables.

 ### Design Decisions
-**Why Springboot & Java:** Thought I would try to do the project in the language and framework that I would use at Payaut.
+**Why Springboot & Java:** I thought I would try to do the project in the language and framework that I would use at Payaut.
 I hope to show my willingness to learn new technologies, and that I am able to pick up said technologies fairly quickly.
 **Maven vs Gradle:** Maven was the suggested build tool when setting up a new project through Apache Netbeans.
-**Why Repository Pattern:** I am familiar and comfotable with this way of structuring my code.
+**Why Repository Pattern:** I am familiar and comfortable with this way of structuring my code.
 One less new thing to try and learn.
-**Why SQLite:**  I am familiar and comfotable with SQL.
+**Why SQLite:**  I am familiar and comfortable with SQL.
 I tried to create a SQL server database but struggled quite a lot with the integration, so I tried SQLite which was easier to get working.
-**Why no unit tests:** I tried to make some unit tests - both with the auto-create through NetBeans and the Internet - but I wasnt able to get them working, let alone be actual good tests of the code.
+**Why no unit tests:** I tried to make some unit tests - both with the auto-create through NetBeans and the Internet - but I wasn't able to get them working, let alone be actual good tests of the code.

 ### Challenges
 - Learning Java and Springboot.